 Resources

-Welcome to the US Aviation Agency Resources page, your resource hub for FAA certificate holders and aircraft owners.
-Here, you’ll find aviation information to support compliance with FAA requirements, including guides for designating a U.S. Agent for Service with a certified U.S. address.
-Our tools and documents assist FAA certificate holders in complying with 14 CFR Part 3 Subpart C. Explore resource tabs below for detailed insights, from U.S. address designation steps to regulatory updates.
-For more assistance, visit our FAQ page.
-Stay informed with our tailored aviation support!
+Welcome to the US Aviation Agency FAA Resources for certificate holders page, your resource hub for FAA license holders and aircraft owners.
+Here, you’ll find aviation information to support compliance with FAA requirements, including guides for designating a U.S. Agent for Service USAS with a certified U.S. address.
+Our tools and documents assist FAA certificate holders, living outside of the United States, in complying with 14 CFR Part 3 Subpart C. Explore resource tabs below for detailed insights, from USAS designation steps to regulatory updates.
+For more assistance, visit our FAQ page or get more aviation insights from our Aviation Blog.
+Stay informed with our Social Media Hub! ✈️

 Understanding the New FAA U.S. Address Rule